 More info on the suppressions format is available at https://code.google.com/p/thread-sanitizer/wiki/Suppressions.

 The possible suppression prefixes are: "race:" (for data races and use-after-free reports), "thread:" (for thread leaks), "mutex:", "signal:", "deadlock:" (for lock-order-inversion reports).

 You can also disable interceptors in a particular library using the "called_from_lib:libfoo.so" suppression prefix.

 Before trying to reproduce a race report in a Chromium test, make sure they are not suppressed or ignored.

-Ignores from tools/valgrind/tsan_v2/ignores.txt are applied at compile time.
+Ignores from tools/memory/tsan_v2/ignores.txt are applied at compile time.
 If the function name matches a "fun:" line in the ignores file, TSan does not instrument that function, effectively ignoring all memory accesses (but not synchronization) in that function.
 If the source file name matches an "src:" line, every function in that file is ignored.
 Note that the tests do not depend on ignores.txt, so you need to touch all the affected source files manually before rebuilding (or make a clean build) after any change to

 You can't execute an instrumented binary from GDB, because it maps something in the place where TSan needs to map its shadow: